Robert A. Wilson (Virginia politician)

-Robert Archer Wilson Jr. (June 9, 1913 – March 31, 2003) was an American politician and civic activist from Richmond, Virginia.
+Robert Archer Wilson Jr. (June 9, 1913 – March 31, 2003) was an American business and civic leader from Richmond, Virginia.
+He was a name partner of the advertising agency Cargill, Wilson & Acree and served as its president and as chair of its executive committee.
 He was a member of the Richmond Charter Commission, which drafted the city's City Manager Charter in 1948.
 He was elected to City Council and later vice-mayor.
-He was president of the Richmond Jaycees and was rector of the Board of Visitors of Virginia Commonwealth University.
+He was president of the Richmond Jaycees and served on the boards of visitors of the Richmond Professional Institute and Virginia Commonwealth University (VCU), including periods as rector of both.
+In 1983, at its spring commencement, VCU presented him with its Edward A. Wayne Medal, recognizing outstanding contributions or exemplary service to the university.